Flink Interview Questions

 Design checkpoint configuration for a state-heavy Flink job

 Checkpoint interval: 1 to 5 minutes typical.
 More frequent reduces recovery time but adds overhead.
 Less frequent reduces overhead but extends recovery.
-Incremental checkpoints (RocksDB only): write only changed state per checkpoint, dramatically faster for large state.
+Incremental checkpoints (RocksDB only): write only changed state per checkpoint, much faster for large state.
 Aligned vs unaligned checkpoints: unaligned (Flink 1.11+) bypasses backpressure, faster but with state-restoration trade-offs.
-Min-pause-between-checkpoints: prevents back-to- back checkpoints under load.
+Min-pause-between-checkpoints: prevents back-to-back checkpoints under load.

 L5